tableau/hyper-db/website/docs/sql/datatype/index.md

 # Data Types

-Hyper has a rich set of native data types available to users.
+Hyper provides a rich set of native data types.

+Generally, Hyper's type system can be divided into two buckets: _atomic_ types which describe single values, and _composite_ types which describe collection of values.
+However, this distinction is made for educational puproses only; both kinds are equally supported, and there is no fundamental limitation applying to either category.

+## Atomic Types

+Atomic Types comprise fundamental, general-purpose data types.
-The table below shows all the built-in general-purpose data types.
-Most of the alternative names listed in the "Aliases" column are the names supported by Hyper for compatibility reasons with Postgres.
+The following table lits all available atomic types.
+Most of the alternative names listed in the "Aliases" column are supported for compatibility with Postgres.

 Name|Aliases|Description
 ---|---|---